-In addition to the City Engineer’s records (C TSCD) the Town Clerk’s Department kept records relating to Static Water Tanks.
+In addition to the City Engineer’s records, the Town Clerk’s Department kept records relating to Static Water Tanks (ref C TCY/3).

-Static Water Tanks were provided in areas/sites where there was little or no water supply.
+Static Water Tanks were provided in areas or sites where there was little or no water supply.
 They were also necessary in case the water mains were damaged by bombing so that the Fire Brigade had an alternate source of water supply.

-Permission to erect these tanks as a temporary measure had to be sought from the owner’s/ agents of the properties in question.
+Permission to erect these tanks as a temporary measure had to be sought from the owner or agent of the properties in question.
 Clues as to the whereabouts of these sites may occasionally remain in the City with signs saying ‘S.W.S’ on the walls of buildings.

 What records do we hold relating to static water tanks?